Pawl0/hand-size-tracking/README.md

 ## Run the project

 - Run npm start in the terminal
-- Open the url localhost:3000 in yout browser
+- Open the url localhost:3000 in your browser